 There is no chains hire available in Warburton or on the mountain - these are usually not needed once the road is graded but conditions can change quickly on the mountain.
 If you have chains bring them - if you don't - check local conditions before heading up and also drive to conditions.

 Weather permitting, Mt Donna Buang is a great day trip and good for a drive up the mountain to the Rainforest Gallery nature walk and viewing platform, which is almost exactly half way up Mt Donna.

 We don't have a snow cam and rely on people up the mountain and visitor reporting.
 Yes, it's a bit old school, but it's also a bit magical and that old fashioned 'seek and ye shall find' approach.
 So between yours truly (WarbyInfo editor) on this page, his wife doing volunteer admin on the Warby Info Facebook page, Parks VIC, other local and online resources and people like you - we try and assemble the best info we can - without having to run up the mountain every 5 mins :)

 T&Cs of this page.

-Every effort is made to network best information on this page, but ultimately Warburtoninfo.com endorses no single course of action, or suggest that you rely upon any provider of information with regards access to, use of, or information about the mountain.
-All users of Mt Donna Buang must take reasonable care for, and responsibility for their actions on the mountain.
+Every effort is made to network best information on this page, but Warburtoninfo.com endorses no single course of action, or suggests that you rely upon any provider of information with regards access to, or use of, information about the mountain.
+All users of Mt Donna Buang must take reasonable care, and responsibility for their actions on the mountain.
 No responsibility may be implicated upon Warburtoninfo.com for any consequence of relying on any information on this page, which is delivered and published for free public access and assembled from freely available, and user generated, information.